the-random-encounter/chatbot/README.md

 A simple chat bot for Twitch, written for live DJing music channels, by the_random_encounter Currently hardcoded for functionality in the_random_encounter's channel only

-Uses node.js & mySQL for backend functionality, with HTML, CSS, JS, & JQuery for front-end logging functionality, intended to be embedded within OBS Studio
+Uses node.js & mySQL for backend functionality, with HTML, CSS, JS, & JQuery for front-end logging features, intended to be embedded within OBS Studio

 ### Current Features: ###